acrolinx/acrolinx-coding-guidance/topics/configuration.md

    - A proxy built in to the CMS knows the username of the current session.
    - The Acrolinx Platform and the CMS share a secret.
 The Acrolinx Platform trusts all requests sent with this secret.
    - For security reasons, prevent the Acrolinx Integration from having access to the secret.
-   - This option is currently only available in JavaScript-based integrations.
+   - This option is currently only available for JavaScript-based integrations.

 5. For embedded integrations, you can use the same approach as in option 4.
    - You can use the secret directly instead of tunneling all traffic through a proxy.